superwhoopy/python-darkslide/README.rst

 ::

-    $ landslide slides.md -x abbr
+    $ darkslide slides.md -x abbr

 Theming
 -------

-A Landslide theme is a directory following this simple structure:
+A Darkslide theme is a directory following this simple structure:

 ::